nigelpoulton/ckad/1 Application Design and Build/3 Understand Jobs and CronJobs/answers.md

 ### Task 3

-Reconfigure the Job defined in `parallel.yml` so that the job will be pterminated if it's still running after 45 seconds.
+Reconfigure the Job defined in `parallel.yml` so that the job will be terminated if it's still running after 45 seconds.

 Re-deploy the Job and ensure the updated configuration terminates the Job after 45 seconds.